TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.cacheredis/rediscachemaxfragmentationmemory-public.md

       }
     }
   },
-  "displayLabel": "Avoid availability incidents from high memory fragmentation by increasing the value of your fragmentation memory reservation", "additionalColumns": [],
+  "displayLabel": "Avoid availability incidents from high memory fragmentation by increasing fragmentation memory reservation", "additionalColumns": [],
-  "tip": "You can avoid availability incidents by increasing the value of your fragmentation memory reservation" }
+  "tip": "You can avoid availability incidents by increasing fragmentation memory reservation" }
 ---